cnorton101/bamazon/README.md

-My screenshots are in "Issues"
+My screenshots are in "Issues" for right now.
 Need to de-bug further.